koding/kdlearn/guides/creating-kdapps/real-world-example/index.md

       cssClass : "welcome-view"
 ```

 `ExampleMainView` is a Koding View.
-Views are Kodings way of programatically
+Views are Kodings way of programmatically
 representing the DOM.
 Allowing you to define elements and modify them all from
 your code.
 In the above code, our view will be literally compiled to the
 following html